 Are Rats Dangerous?
 8 Clear Reasons Why They Are!

 Here are the 8 main reasons.
-You may already know some of them, such as the potential to spread hantavirus, which is contracted through rat droppings, but do you know all of them?
+First, you may already know some reasons, such as the potential to spread hantavirus, which is contracted through rat droppings.
+But, do you know all of them?

 1. Damage to your home

 Rats are well known for being able to chew through just about anything!
 That means they can damage a lot of things in your home.